-LAWCLERK complies with the new version of Montana's Rule 5.5.
-Just as the rule requires, LAWCLERK's terms of service demand that Attorneys supervise Lawclerks at all times with respect to the assigned work.
-Further, LAWCLERK does not permit Attorneys to engage Lawclerks for any task that might involve contact with the client, opposing counsel, or the courts.
-Thus, there is no danger that a member of the public will misperceive a Lawclerk working for an Attorney through LAWCLERK as a member of the Montana bar.
+LAWCLERK complies with the new version of Montana's Rule 5.5 and the State Bar's guidelines.
+Just as the rule requires, LAWCLERK's Terms of Service demand that Hiring Attorneys supervise Remote Associates at all times in all aspects of legal work.
+Further, LAWCLERK does not permit Hiring Attorneys to engage Remote Associates for any task that might involve client contact unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed.
+Thus, there is no danger that a member of the public will misperceive a Remote Associate not licensed in Montana but working for a Hiring Attorney in LAWCLERK as a member of the Montana bar.
 Thus, LAWCLERK is compliant in this jurisdiction.